IP-CAM/Google-Sitemap-for-Opencart-v.4.x/README.md

 - **Multilingual Support**: Generate language-specific XML sitemaps, ensuring URLs, titles, and descriptions are displayed in the chosen language for submission to Google Search Console.
 - **Automatic Updates**: Automatically updates the sitemap with any changes to your store’s content.
 - **User-Friendly Setup**: Enjoy a seamless setup process through the OpenCart interface, designed for ease of use and efficiency.
-- **Full Compatibility**: Fully compatible with OpenCart v4.x, ensuring smooth integration with your existing setup.
+- **Full Compatibility**: Fully compatible with OpenCart 4.x, ensuring smooth integration with your existing setup.

 ---

 ## Installation Instructions

-### Important Note

-OpenCart requires all extension package filenames to end in the `.ocmod.zip` format for successful installation.
-The `ps_google_sitemap` extension adheres to this naming convention to ensure compatibility with OpenCart's installer.

 ### 1. Download the Extension
 Download the latest **Playful Sparkle - Google Sitemap** release from this repository.